armStrapTools/armStrap/README.md

 QuickStart
 ----------

 armStrap is configured via an ini file, from there, various part of the image creation can be configured.
 The default configuration of armStrap is to create a CubieTruck configuration using Ubuntu Vivid and mainline kernel on the first sd of the building computer (/dev/mmcblk0).
+Pay attention to the following points before running armStrap:

-* You need to be root to run this script
+* You need to be root to run this script.
-* The following prerequisitions need to be installed
+* The following prerequisitions need to be installed:
     * python3
     * python3-dialog
     * python3-requests
     * parted
     * binfmt-support
     * qemu-user-static

+A typical run look like this:

 1. Run __./armStrap-prereqs__ to install any missing prerequisitions or install them manually.
 2. Run __./armStrap__ to generate a default __armStrap.ini__ or create one using armStrap.ini.dist as template.